RoseMcc04/CIS-3680-RoseMcc/GUIs/GUIsPartOne.md

 ## *Example: A Simple "Hello world!"
 Program*

-- A new winsow class extends the EasyFrame class
+- A new window class extends the EasyFrame class
 - The EasyFrame class provides the basic functionality for any window
 ```python
 """